2006 Advising Forum

-Whenever possible, please use the available drop-down menu to select the student’s major (unless the student has not yet declared), rather than typing in the major.
-This will generate the official number of the student’s field of the major (it will look something like “4050ABLSA History BA”).
-If you do have to enter the major manually, please indicate whether the student is pursuing the BA or BS, as this makes a difference to the person entering the exception.
+Whenever possible, please use the available drop-down menu to select the student’s area of concentration (unless the student has not yet declared), rather than typing in the concentration.
+This will generate the official number of the student’s field of concentration (it will look something like “4050ABLSA History BA”).
+If you do have to enter the concentration manually, please indicate whether the student is pursuing the BA or BS, as this makes a difference to the person entering the exception.

 The exceptions window doesn’t offer much room to write a long narrative, and is really just the place to post the details about the exception being granted.
 Please be sure your entry includes the following:

 - Name/description of the requirement (e.g. “Two courses in pre-1830 literature;” “Modern Algebra” “Chinese Second Year Language”)